 What is your return policy?

 I am glad to help you to make a clear choice about your purchase.
-The Free Trial gives you the opportunity to read the first letter which includes two of David Friedman's songs, the beginning story of Melodee Roo and Apsy the Cassowary's losses and to engage in the Roo-Tivities.
-There are no returns once you purchase the full subscription to all 12 Roo-Letters, so by all means, sign up for the Free Trial!
+The Free Trial gives you the opportunity to read the first Roo-Letter which includes two of David Friedman's songs, the beginning story of Melodee Roo and Apsy the Cassowary's losses and to engage in the Roo-Tivities.

 Can I purchase the songs separately from the subscription?

 Yes.
 All the songs are comforting for a sad heart.
 Your purchase price of $10.00 includes 7 mp3's.
 There are no returns once purchased.
 Proceeds from the purchase goes towards the fund to help a needy family who cannot afford to purchase the subscription.